Johnnzy00/SOS-Nugget/README.md

 NEO-6M GPS (location tracking)

-Power is handled using a TP4056 charger, LM2596 step-down regulator, and MT3608 step-up regulator to ensure stable voltages for all components.

-# 📡 What This Device Does
+# What This Device Does

 Reads GPS coordinates